pierrejay/esp32-stm-flash/README.md

 - Complete C++ encapsulation with a simple public API
 - Comprehensive error handling with specific error codes
 - Streamlined execution flow
-- Enhanced status reporting
+- Enhanced status reporting at any point in the process
-- Pin configuration sequence optimized for shared BOOT0/UART pins
+- Pin configuration sequence optimized for shared `BOOT0`/UART pins

 The main class `STM32Flasher` provides a simple interface:
 - Configure pins and UART parameters via `FlashConfig` structure